sleekmason/Lilidog/README.md

 Both menu options provide for a variety of different colors to choose from.
 There is an extra script to provide even more Papirus theme colors if interested.
 (24 in total for now.)

+- Menu Toggles - Items like Autologin, notification sounds, screen color correction, conky, random BG, and more.

+- Menu Extras - an extra install menu with options for Liquorix kernel, Qemu, Steam, Etcher, Discord, and more.

 - Grub background changer opens a window to choose your own images.
 Lilidog ships with six to give you an intitial choice before finding your own to add to the collection.

-- There are shortcuts for xfce4-power-manager in the battery icon.
+- There is a shortcut for xfce4-power-manager by right-clicking on the battery icon.
-To see time format options for 24 hour vs. 12 hour, middleclick over the time for the man page.
+To see time format options for 24 hour vs. 12 hour, middle-click over the time for the man page.
 Hover over the icons to see what they are.
 The live password is "live" for the screenlock.

 - Xscreensaver and other handy startup apps readily available through the toggles in the menu,